iamharryliu/vigilant-broccoli/notes/cooking/foods/sauces.md

 - Put garlic in oven safe dish and fill with enough olive oil to cover garlic.
 - Add thyme, rosemary, and peppercorns.
 - Bake dish in oven for 2 hours.

+## Roux

+- 1:1 oil to flour ratio
+- Slowly add flour while mixing until it mixes to preferred consistency.
+- Cook until it browns to preferred color.